ericrosenbrown/MinecraftProjects/PokemonServer/README.md

 ![Golden rod](./goldenrod.jpg)

-I was the founder and administrator of the Pokemon Server.
+I was the founder and an administrator of the Pokemon Server.

 Videos: https://www.youtube.com/watch?v=b1Q7INA8xHk